-Section Page Priority Project/Action Estimated Cost Rothesay Common 69 High Commission the design of a splash pad that functions as a play space and public art; explore adding multi-generational social/fitness equipment. \$450K Rothesay High School 72 High Include in the Rothesay Campus Project master plan.
-Rothesay Hive 73 High Include in the Rothesay Campus Project master plan - Scribner Park 78 High Issue a Request for Information and Request for Proposals to develop the site for a mixed-use Co-operative or affordable housing development with community gatherings and park space (multi-use court, splash pad, playground, etc.) \$35K Villa Madonna Trail 83 High Include in the development of a master plan as described under the K-Park Lagoons Trail project. - Wells Recreation Park 84 High Work with regional partners to determine if lighting the small ball field is required to support regional use, special events and tournaments; \$325K Wells Recreation Park 85 High Upgrade courts with resurfacing for multi- use; Move building for use as an operational structure; upgrade playground to be a fully accessible activity space.
-TBD
+Section Page Priority Project/Action Estimated Cost Rothesay Arena 62 High Replace existing arena and explore converting the existing building to a field house as part of the Rothesay Campus Project - Rothesay Common 63 High Commission the design of a water feature that functions as a play space and public art; explore adding multi-generational social/fitness equipment. \$591K Rothesay High School 66 High Include in the Rothesay Campus Project master plan. - Rothesay HIVE 67 High Include in the Rothesay Campus Project master plan - Scribner Park 72 High Issue a Request for Information and Request for Proposals to develop the site for a mixed-use Co-operative or affordable housing development with community gatherings and park space (multi-use court, splash pad, playground, etc.) \$35K Villa Madonna Trail 77 High Include in the development of a master plan as described under the K-Park Lagoons Trail project. - Wells Recreation Park 78 High Upgrade courts with resurfacing for multiuse; Move building for use as an operational structure; upgrade playground to be a fully accessible activity space.
+Explore off-leash dog walking times on the park's trail; post times on signs and Town's social media.
+65K

-Section Page Priority Project/Action Estimated Cost Wells Recreation Park 85 High Explore off-leash dog walking times on the park's trail; post times on signs and Town's social media.
-TBD Active Transportation 86 High Extend the QR Trail from Quispamsis to Rothesay's core for Town and regional connectivity; acquire land where required.
-TBD Active Transportation 87 High Implement multi-modal connectivity with the Town's solution to the Highway 111 and Highway 1 intersection barrier.
-TBD Active Transportation 87 High Develop an asphalt multi-use shoreline trail between East Riverside-Kingshurst Park and the south Town boundary; acquire land where required.
-TBD Regional and Sub- Regional Facility Delivery Models 89 Very High Assemble a working committee with surrounding communities to explore all facility types, user requirements, and associated costs and develop a shared platform and scheduling programming, and to develop a reciprocal agreement with local school districts.
-TBD The Rothesay Campus 90 High Develop a master plan for the area planned to host the future Regional Intergeneration Complex that considers required recreational amenities, play spaces, operational components, traffic management, active transportation connections, site and land use planning, and how adjacent areas will evolve. \$130K
+Section Page Priority Project/Action Estimated Cost Active Transportation 80 High Extend the QR Trail from Quispamsis to Rothesay's core for Town and regional connectivity; acquire land where required.
+TBD Active Transportation 81 High Implement multi-modal connectivity with the Town's solution to the Highway 111 and Highway 1 intersection barrier.
+TBD Active Transportation 81 High Develop an asphalt multi-use shoreline trail between East Riverside-Kingshurst Park and the south Town boundary; acquire land where required.
+TBD Regional and Sub- Regional Facility Delivery Models 83 Very High Assemble a working committee with surrounding communities to explore all facility types, user requirements, and associated costs and develop a shared platform and scheduling programming, and to develop a reciprocal agreement with local school districts. - The Rothesay Campus 84 High Develop a master plan for the area planned to host the future Regional Intergeneration Complex that considers required recreational amenities, play spaces, operational components, traffic management, active transportation connections, site and land use planning, and how adjacent areas will evolve. \$130K

-Section Page Priority Project/Action Estimated Cost Spyglass Hill Community Park 91 Medium Commission a master plan after land is acquired through the LFPP process.
-TBD Community Program Gaps 92 Provide a new home with additional space for the Rothesay HIVE at the future Regional Intergenerational Complex; grow HIVE programming and sustain this growth as mature populations grow.
-Community Program Gaps 92 Energize regional parks with activities that provide a broader inventory of recreation opportunities, increase park visits, provide social and physical opportunities, and enhance sense of community.
-Community Program Gaps 93 Provide informal space and programming for youth at the future Regional Intergenerational Complex in close proximity to adult and senior programming; provide programmed intergenerational activities for all ages and abilities.
-Community Program Gaps 93 Work with regional municipal partners to deliver a digital and central information hub to provide recreation information to all residents through an online platform and mobile application, with the ability to expand to a booking system for regional facilities.
+Section Page Priority Project/Action Estimated Cost Community Program Gaps 86 Provide a new home with additional space for the Rothesay HIVE at the future Regional Intergenerational Complex; grow HIVE programming and sustain this growth as mature populations grow.
+Community Program Gaps 86 Energize regional parks with activities that provide a broader inventory of recreation opportunities, increase park visits, provide social and physical opportunities, and enhance sense of community.
+Community Program Gaps 87 Provide informal space and programming for youth at the future Regional Intergenerational Complex in close proximity to adult and senior programming; provide programmed intergenerational activities for all ages and abilities.
+Community Program Gaps 87 Work with regional municipal partners to deliver a digital and central information hub to provide recreation information to all residents through an online platform and mobile application, with the ability to expand to a booking system for regional facilities.